Haywire Custom Guitars

 Upon installing the guitar electronic components, while great care is taken to ensure that all wires are properly routed, spaced, and grounded.
 In addition, you’ll have many years of trouble free service with your guitar.

 Point 5: Level and Polish The Frets

-This insures that all of the guitar frets are level, eliminating any possibility of fret buzz due to unevenness.
+Most noteworthy, this insures that all of the guitar frets are level, eliminating any possibility of fret buzz due to unevenness.

 Point 6: Radius The Guitar Strings

-Most guitar necks have a contour over the top of the neck called the radius.
+Since, most guitar necks have a contour over the top of the neck called the radius.
 We adjust the strings to make sure the height of each string follows the contour of the guitar neck radius.